-- 1. Demonstrate knowledge and understanding of the concepts of human behavior to include the behavioral sciences, social sciences, and science of occupation.
+1. Demonstrate knowledge and understanding of the concepts of human behavior to include the behavioral sciences, social sciences, and science of occupation.
 (B.1.1.)
+(A,E)

-(A,E) - 2.
-Explain the role of sociocultural, socioeconomic, and diversity factors, as well as lifestyle choices in contemporary society to meet the needs of persons, groups, and populations (e.g., principles of psychology, sociology, and abnormal psychology).
+- 2. Explain the role of sociocultural, socioeconomic, and diversity factors, as well as lifestyle choices in contemporary society to meet the needs of persons, groups, and populations (e.g., principles of psychology, sociology, and abnormal psychology).
 (B.1.2) (E,G) - 3.
 Demonstrate knowledge of the social determinants of health for persons, groups, and populations with or at risk for disabilities and chronic health conditions.
 This must include an understanding of the epidemiological factors that impact the public health and welfare of populations.
-(B.1.3) (I) - Apply scientific evidence, theories, models of practice, and frames of reference that underlie the practice of occupational therapy to guide and inform interventions for persons, groups, and populations in a variety of practice contexts and environments.
-(B.2.1.)
-(B) - 5.
+(B.1.3) (I) - 4.
 Define the process of theory development and its importance to occupational therapy.
-(B.2.2) (B) - 6.
-Apply knowledge of occupational therapy history, philosophical base, theory, and sociopolitical climate and their importance in meeting society's current and future occupational needs (B.3.1) (G) - 7.
+(B.2.2) (B) - 5.
+Apply knowledge of occupational therapy history, philosophical base, theory, and sociopolitical climate and their importance in meeting society's current and future occupational needs (B.3.1) (G) - 6.
 Demonstrate knowledge of and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors.
 (B.3.2.)
-(D)
+(D) - 7.
+Demonstrate knowledge of the effects of disease processes including heritable diseases, genetic conditions, mental illness, disability, trauma, and injury on occupational performance.
+(B.3.5) (A) - 8.
+Under the direction of an occupational therapist, collect, organize, and report on data for evaluation of client outcomes.
+(B.4.6) (G) - 9.
+Demonstrate an understanding of the intervention strategies that remediate and/or compensate for functional cognitive deficits, visual deficits, and psychosocial and behavioral health deficits that affect occupational performance.
+(B.4.9) (H, J) - 10.
+Engage in the consultative process with persons, groups, programs, organizations, or communities in collaboration with inter- and intraprofessional colleagues.
+(B.4.19) (F,G)